Post-quantum cryptography: Comparison

 A practical consideration on a choice among post-quantum cryptographic algorithms is the effort required to send public keys over the internet.
 From this point of view, the Ring-LWE, NTRU, and SIDH algorithms provide key sizes conveniently under 1 kB, hash-signature public keys come in under 5 kB, and MDPC-based McEliece takes about 1 kB.
-On the other hand, Rainbow schemes require about 125 kB and Goppa-based McEliece requires a nearly 1 MB key.
+On the other hand, Goppa-based McEliece requires a nearly 1 MB key.

 Lattice-based cryptography – LWE key exchange and Ring-LWE key exchange

 The fundamental idea of using LWE and Ring LWE for key exchange was proposed and filed at the University of Cincinnati in 2011 by Jintai Ding.
 The basic idea comes from the associativity of matrix multiplications, and the errors are used to provide the security.
 The paper appeared in 2012 after a provisional patent application was filed in 2012.

-In 2014, Peikert presented a key transport scheme following the same basic idea of Ding's, where the new idea of sending additional 1 bit signal for rounding in Ding's construction is also utilized.
+In 2014, Peikert presented a key transport scheme following the same basic idea of Ding's, where the new idea of sending an additional 1 bit signal for rounding in Ding's construction is also used.
 For somewhat greater than 128 bits of security, Singh presents a set of parameters which have 6956-bit public keys for the Peikert's scheme.
 The corresponding private key would be roughly 14,000 bits.

 In 2015, an authenticated key exchange with provable forward security following the same basic idea of Ding's was presented at Eurocrypt 2015, which is an extension of the HMQV construction in Crypto2005.
 The parameters for different security levels from 80 bits to 350 bits, along with the corresponding key sizes are provided in the paper.

 Lattice-based cryptography – NTRU encryption

-For 128 bits of security in NTRU, Hirschhorn, Hoffstein, Howgrave-Graham and Whyte, recommend using a public key represented as a degree 613 polynomial with coefficients $\bmod{\left(2^{10}\right)}$ This results in a public key of 6130 bits.
-The corresponding private key would be 6743 bits.
+For 128 bits of security in NTRU, ntruhps2048509 with n = 509 and q = 2048 was selected in the NIST submission in September 2020.
+This results in a public key of 699 bytes and a corresponding private key of 935 bytes.

-Multivariate cryptography – Rainbow signature

-For 128 bits of security and the smallest signature size in a Rainbow multivariate quadratic equation signature scheme, Petzoldt, Bulygin and Buchmann, recommend using equations in GF(31) with a public key size of just over 991,000 bits, a private key of just over 740,000 bits and digital signatures which are 424 bits in length.